TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 ## Best practices
 * naming them
-* not too many paramaters
+* not too many parameters
 * bang methods
 * predicate methods

 ## Assignment
-1. To get a good introduction to all the different concepts related to methods read [this chapter about methods](https://launchschool.com/books/ruby/read/methods) from Launch Schools Introduction to Programming with Ruby book.
+1. To get a good introduction to all the different concepts related to methods read [this chapter about methods](https://launchschool.com/books/ruby/read/methods) from Launch School's Introduction to Programming with Ruby book.
 Make sure to do the exercises at the end of the chapter too.
 2. For a deeper look at methods read [this chapter](http://ruby.bastardsbook.com/chapters/methods/) from the Bastards book of Ruby.
 Again try to complete the exercises throughout the chapter.